Nucular: Notable users

 The U.S. presidents Dwight D. Eisenhower, Bill Clinton, George W. Bush and vice president Walter Mondale used this pronunciation.
 In his 2005 book Going Nucular, linguist Geoffrey Nunberg suggested that the presidents' reasons for their differing pronunciations may be distinct.
 Whereas Eisenhower's pronunciation most likely arose from lack of familiarity (he first learned the word in midlife), Bush's usage may represent a calculated effort to appeal to populist sentiment, though Nunberg's theory here is rejected by linguist Steven Pinker.
 This analysis is repeated in the second edition of Elster's Big Book of Beastly Mispronunciations.

 Oxford professor Marcus du Sautoy used this pronunciation in a BBC documentary.

 The nuclear physicist Edward Teller, "father" of the American hydrogen bomb, supposedly used "nucular", and it does have some currency in the American nuclear research establishment.
 But in a 1965 interview on Project Plowshare, Teller used the standard pronunciation.

 The 17th U.S. Secretary of Energy, Chris Wright, said "nucular" several times in his welcome remarks on February 5, 2025.

-In popular culture

-In popular culture, this pronunciation has often been used to signify inferiority, low intellect or foolishness.

-In Woody Allen's 1989 film Crimes and Misdemeanors, Mia Farrow's character says she could never fall for any man who says "nucular".
-The pronunciation is satirized in the 1996 science fiction film Mars Attacks!.
-It is used earnestly by Indiana Jones in the 2008 film Indiana Jones and the Kingdom of the Crystal Skull after he survives an atomic bomb test by crawling inside a lead-lined refrigerator.
-In Get Smart, also released in 2008, the President, a clear parody of George W. Bush, says "nucular", only for the exasperated Chief of CONTROL to loudly correct him.

-In Madagascar 3: Europe's Most Wanted, Skipper corrects Gloria's standard pronunciation of the word "nuclear" to "nucular".

-In Don Delillo's 1997 novel Underworld, Marvin mentions nuclear weapons and it is said "He pronounced it nucular".

-Homer Simpson (a nuclear power plant employee) of the American animated TV series The Simpsons and Peter Griffin of the animated comedy series Family Guy both say "nucular" (in these episodes, Homer and Peter "correct" someone else's correct pronunciation of the word).